Tips on Eating for Your Body

-How to stop overeating?
-That is not easy to do when overeating is familiar.
+It is so easy to eat and not really listen to what our bodies need.
 My advice is to start slow and use the little tricks I have listed below.
 For me, when I was at my height of overeating it was scary.
 I felt like I had to eat all the time.
 I ate snacks all day and overate at meals.
 I got to a point where I just couldn’t take it anymore.
 I hated being a slave to food.
 So I started doing these little things but made them consistent.
 I felt like they weren’t choices but they had to be done if I wanted to look and feel better.
 Eventually, by being consistent, they became habit.
-This means I don’t have to think about them that much anymore.
+This means I don’t have to think about them as much anymore.
 That will happen for you as well.

 Listen to Your Body

 Please look at the Don’t Count Calories page.
 I talk a lot about learning to listen to your body.
 This is so important.
 When you eat are you really hungry?
-An indication if you are over eating is to take a look at how you feel at each meal.
-After eating breakfast by lunchtime you should be hungry.
-If you are not you probably ate too much at breakfast or had too much for a morning snack.
-Do the same at dinner.
-On the other hand are you starving at each meal?
-That is not good either.
-We don’t want our blood sugar to get too low.
+When it’s mealtime how do you feel?
+Are you hungry or starving?
+You should be hungry however being starving at mealtimes might be optimal either.
 Eating too little can have an affect on your metabolism and slow you down.
 Then it will be even harder to lose weight.
 You may need a healthy snack between meals.

 What is Your Stress or Emotional Wellbeing?